Porkkalanniemi: History

-At the height of the naval base operations, 30 000 Soviet troops were stationed in the area along with 10 000 Soviet officials and civilians such as members of officers' families.
+At the height of the naval base operations, about 30,000 Soviet troops were stationed in the area along with some 10,000 Soviet officials and civilians such as members of officers' families.

 While under Soviet control, Finnish passenger trains running between Helsinki and Turku were in 1947 allowed to use the railway through the area under payment of fees.
-However, all train windows had to be closed with shutters, and photography was prohibited during the 40 km transition.
+However, all train windows had to be closed with shutters, and photography was prohibited during the 40 km (25 mile) transition.

 During the 1952 Summer Olympics in Helsinki, the Soviet Olympic team was housed on the base, rather than in the Olympic village.

 Although the Soviet lease for Porkkala had been conceded for 50 years, an agreement was reached to return it earlier.
 The agreement was signed on 19 September 1955, exactly 11 years after the armistice, and control of the area reverted to Finland on 26 January 1956.
-This may be attributed to the process of Finlandization and to technological progress making coastal artillery obsolete.
+This may be attributed to the process of Finlandization and to technological progress making coastal artillery obsolete, in the era of nuclear weapons.
 The renunciation of Stalinism by the Soviet Union under Nikita Khrushchev and Finland's neutrality and remaining out of NATO were also important contributing factors.

 Upon re-entering the area, the Finns found that the Soviets had destroyed about 50% of civilian housing and 80% of commercial properties which had been handed over in 1944.
 New constructions included a deep port in Båtvik and an airfield in Friggesby.
 The airfield was immediately demolished and returned to farmland and the majority of the evacuated population returned to their former homes.
 By the end of the 1960s, most traces of the Soviet tenure had been erased.